Multilevel domain decomposition-based architectures for physics-informed neural networks: Numerical results

 \paragraph{Weak scaling test} We carry out a weak scaling study, where both the problem complexity and model capacity are scaled at the same rate.
 In a similar fashion to the weak scaling test in~\cref{sec:multi-scale_laplace}, the capacity of the multilevel FBPINN is increased by increasing the number of levels, testing from $L=2$ to $6$.
 For each test, $(10 \times 2^{L-1}) \times (10 \times 2^{L-1})$ uniformly-spaced collocation points are used.
 The problem complexity for each test is increased by setting $k=2^L \pi / 1.6$ and $\sigma=0.8/2^L$ in \cref{eq:helmholtz_problem}.
 All other hyperparameters are fixed to the same values as the baseline model used in the ablation tests above.

-The results of this test are shown in \cref{fig:weak_helmholtz_constant}.
+The results of this test are shown in \cref{fig:weak_helmholtz_constant_solution} and \cref{fig:weak_helmholtz_constant_loss}.
 We find that the multilevel FBPINN is able to accurately model all the problems tested, except for the highest wave number test.
 In this case, the multilevel FBPINN successfully models the dominant frequency and overall concentricity of the solution but fails to model its more complex motifs.
 In this case, we believe that the FBPINN is struggling to satisfy both the point source and Dirichlet boundary conditions.
 Without the Dirichlet boundary condition, the solution to \cref{eq:helmholtz_problem} is that of a simple point source.
 For all tests, we notice that in the first few training steps this is the solution learned by the multilevel FBPINN, which is then updated to the correct solution after further training.
 Thus, it appears the presence of the Dirichlet boundary condition leads to an optimization problem which remains challenging.
-Further work is required to understand this behavior; one may be able to address this problem by using scheduling strategies to incrementally train the multilevel FBPINN, as proposed in~\cite{Moseley2021}.
+This is consistent with challenges arising in solving Helmholtz problem using classical iterative numerical solvers.
+Further work is required to understand this behaviour; one may be able to address this problem by using subdomain scheduling strategies to incrementally train the multilevel FBPINN, as proposed in~\cite{Moseley2023}.

 Finally, we carry out the same weak scaling test but using a PINN instead of a multilevel FBPINN.
-For each test, the PINN's architecture is kept fixed at 5 layers and 256 hidden units whilst the number of collocation points and problem complexity is increased in the same way as the previous test.
-All other relevant hyperparameters are kept the same.
-The result of this study is shown in~\cref{fig:weak_helmholtz_constant}.
-In this case, we find that the PINN is unable to accurately model any of the solutions, and its training time is an order of magnitude larger than the multilevel FBPINN.
-Thus, the multilevel FBPINN still strongly outperforms the PINN for this problem.
+For each test, the PINN's architecture is kept fixed at 5 hidden layers and 256 hidden units whilst the number of collocation points and problem complexity is increased in the same way as the previous test.
+We also test a PINN with 256 Fourier input features, 5 hidden layers and 256 hidden units, \cor{and a SA-PINN with 5 hidden layers and 256 hidden units}. \corr{The $\sigma$ values of the Fourier input features are hand-selected for each test, and are $0.4, 1, 2, 1.5,$ and $5$ in order of increasing problem complexity}.
+All other relevant hyperparameters are kept the same \corr{as the FBPINNs tested}.
+The result of this study is shown in~\cref{fig:weak_helmholtz_constant_solution} and \cref{fig:weak_helmholtz_constant_loss}.
+In this case, we find that \corr{the PINN and SA-PINN are unable to accurately model any of the solutions, and their training time is an order of magnitude larger than the multilevel FBPINN.
+The PINN with Fourier input features is able to model the solutions with a similar level of accuracy as the multilevel FBPINN, but its training time is an order of magnitude larger.
+Thus, multilevel FBPINNs still outperform PINNs for this problem.}